-455-5.11.4 Dynamic Load Tests: Dynamic load testing consists of estimating pile capacity by the analysis of electronic data collected from blows of the hammer during driving of an instrumented pile.
+455-5.11.4 Dynamic Load Tests: Dynamic load testing consists of predicting pile capacity from blows of the hammers during drive and/or redrive of an instrumented pile.

 455-5.11.5 Static Load Tests: Static load testing consists of applying a static load to the pile to determine its capacity.
 Use The Modified Quick Test Procedure in accordance with 455-2.2.1.